-To help achieve this goal, a new Central City Living Zone planning framework has been developed.
-It provides an easy, quick way for flexible and variable development to go ahead, while at the same time requiring any such development to meet certain standards.
+To help achieve this goal, new Central City Residential Zone provisions have been developed.
+They provide an easy, quick way for flexible and variable development to go ahead, while at the same time requiring any such development to meet certain standards.
 These standards will benefit new residents and protect the amenity of those residents who have already made their home in the central city.

-For the amended planning provisions for the Central City Living Zone, see the Appendix.
+For the amended planning provisions for the Central City Residential Zone, see the Appendix.